dr-natetorious/TIM-8101-Principals_of_Computer_Science/Week3_AnalyzeTemplates/Makefiles.md

 http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/

 You see similar effects with `.props` and `.targets` in msbuild based environments.
 Luckily this appears to be a lot of copy/paste.

+## Where is the make file from this experiment?

+The file can be found at [CppReferesher/Makefile](CppRefresher/Makefile).

+This is a partial implementation due to switching to Visual Studio on the second day.